aistairc/BENNERD/README.md

 If you find this work helpful, please use the following citation:

 ```
-@inproceedings{sohrab_bennerd_2020,
+@inproceedings{bennerd_2020,
     title = "BENNERD: A Neural Named Entity Linking System for COVID-19",
-    author = "Sohrab, Mohammad Golam and Duong, Khoa and and Miwa, Makoto and Topić, Goran and Masami, Ikeda and Takamura, Hiroya",
+    author = "Sohrab, Mohammad Golam and Duong, Khoa and Miwa, Makoto and Topić, Goran and Masami, Ikeda and Takamura, Hiroya",
     booktitle = "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: System Demonstrations",
     month = oct,
     year = "2020",